mountainMath/mountain_doodles/posts/2025-02-23-cansim-revamp/index.html.md

-Database level operations are fast and have a low memory footprint.
+Here the entire filtering and summarizing of the data happened during the data retrieval process, these operations are fast and have a low memory footprint.

 # Query execution speed